aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Telephone system:

-general assessment: modern system of microwave radio relay and coaxial cable; key centers are Abu Dhabi and Dubai
+general assessment: modern fiber-optic integrated services; digital network with rapidly growing use of mobile cellular telephones; key centers are Abu Dhabi and Dubai

 international: country code - 971; satellite earth stations - 3 Intelsat (1 Atlantic Ocean and 2 Indian Ocean) and 1 Arabsat; submarine cables to Qatar, Bahrain, India, and Pakistan; tropospheric scatter to Bahrain; microwave radio relay to Saudi Arabia